cosmos/sdk-tutorials/b9lab-content/5-my-own-chain/03-starport-08-reject-game.md

 ## The Reject Handling Part

-You declare the following new errors in `x/checkers/types/errors.go`:
+As a convenience, and to follow Cosmos SDK conventions, you declare the following new errors in `x/checkers/types/errors.go`:

 ```go [https://github.com/cosmos/b9-checkers-academy-draft/blob/329c6d0ae8c1dffa85cd437d0cebb246a827dfb2/x/checkers/types/errors.go#L19-L20]
 ErrRedAlreadyPlayed   = sdkerrors.Register(ModuleName, 1108, "red player has already played")
 ErrBlackAlreadyPlayed = sdkerrors.Register(ModuleName, 1109, "black player has already played")
 ```
 Since you have seen how to add events to action handling, you also add an event on rejection.
-So you prepare the keys in `x/checkers/types/keys.go`:
+For that, you prepare the keys in `x/checkers/types/keys.go`:

 ```go [https://github.com/cosmos/b9-checkers-academy-draft/blob/329c6d0ae8c1dffa85cd437d0cebb246a827dfb2/x/checkers/types/keys.go#L41-L45]
 const (